evercape/hass-resol-KM2/README.md

 ## Configuration

-I have tested the component with two olrder KM2 controllers, one on firmware 1.1 and the other on 1.2.
+I have tested the component with two older KM2 controllers, one on firmware 1.1 and the other on 1.2.
 Firmware updates can be found on [Resol's website](https://www.resol.de/en/produktdetail/209)

 Instead of relying on YAML code to setup this component, I opted for a custom flow which setups actual devices with its corresponding sensors.